 Baker, D., Rice, S., Sadler, N., Cooper, J. and Wade, D. The Next Post: Young people transitioning from military service and their mental health.
-Melbourne: Orygen, The National Centre of Excellence in Youth Mental Health, 2017.
+Melbourne: Orygen 2022.

-Disclaimer This information is provided for general education and information purposes only.
-It is current as at the date of publication and is intended to be relevant for Victoria, Australia and may not be applicable in other jurisdictions.
+Disclaimer This information is provided for general educational and information purposes only.
+It is current as at the date of publication and is intended to be relevant for all Australian states and territories (unless stated otherwise) and may not be applicable in other jurisdictions.
 Any diagnosis and/or treatment decisions in respect of an individual patient should be made based on your professional investigations and opinions in the context of the clinical circumstances of the patient.
-To the extent permitted by law, Orygen, The National Centre of Excellence in Youth Mental Health will not be liable for any loss or damage arising from your use of or reliance on this information.
+To the extent permitted by law, Orygen will not be liable for any loss or damage arising from your use of or reliance on this information.
 You rely on your own professional skill and judgement in conducting your own health care practice.
-Orygen, The National Centre of Excellence in Youth Mental Health does not endorse or recommend any products, treatments or services referred to in this information.
+Orygen does not endorse or recommend any products, treatments or services referred to in this information.